niermann/temscript/docs/instrument.rst

         .. note::
             On Titan 1.1 software images acquired after setting this property might not be acquired with the new setting, even though this property reflects the new value when read.
-See :ref:`_Restrictions`.
+See :ref:`restrictions`.

     .. attribute:: Binning

         (read/write) *int* Binning value

         .. note::
             On Titan 1.1 software setting this property also changes the exposure time.
-See :ref:`_Restrictions`.
+See :ref:`restrictions`.

     .. attribute:: ImageCorrection